InjectiveLabs/injective-ts/packages/sdk-ts/README.md

 ### Local

-This package contains some utility functions and constants for client-side usage (local, node environment)
+This package contains some utility functions and constants for client-side usage (a local - node environment)

+- `Network` class -> Can be used to get a pre-defined set of endpoints (sentry, api, etc) for easier usage,
+- `PrivateKey` class -> Can be used to sign transactions, etc
 - `InjectiveTx` class -> Can be used to prepare a transaction for signing/broadcasting on the client side,
 - `TxService` class -> Can be used for simulating or broadcasting a transaction on the client side